Post by Barry Myers

 - Can I access my money online and in person?
 I check my online banking almost daily.
 I’m a nerd.
 What did we do before it?
 This option is convenient, almost real-time and FREE.
-If it isn’t available (and free) at your bank, find another bank.
+If it isn’t available (and free) at your bank, find another bank for bankers.
 But equally important to me is getting to see real people at my bank.
 In a world where purely online banks are common, I’m sticking with brick and mortar institutions.
 More on that in #4.

 - Do they know who I am?
 If the people at the bank know you, it makes things a LOT better.
 Banks often have staff called “relationship managers” and they’ve started referring to you as “clients” rather than customers.
 Why?
 Because they recognize if you build a relationship with them you’ll stick around.
 This works both ways.
 Most of us have one or two branches of our local bank that we visit because they’re convenient.
 Make an effort to get to know the people there.
 Skip the drive thru when time allows and go inside.
 Ask the teller how he/she is doing, etc. Go back to Business Relationships 101 and build from there.
 If you don’t have a bank where this is possible, find one.

 - Can I get a loan?
 I don’t encourage debt in any form.
 I just don’t like it because it adds risk to your financial equation and that’s just not cool.
-But I realize most people (myself included) couldn’t buy their first house without help from the bank.
-Do you know how much easier it is to get a mortgage if you can walk in, sit down and talk face-to-face with the mortgage lender?
+But I realize most people (myself included) couldn’t buy their first house or car without help from the bank.
+Do you know how much easier it is to get a mortgage or Car loan if you can walk in, sit down and talk face-to-face with the lender?
 While I’m not going to cheer you on if you walk in and ask for $50,000 to buy a ski boat, I promise going in to ask for $50,000 toward the purchase of your first home is easier/faster/more possible if you’ve got a bank you love.

 Because I don’t want to write a book on the subject, I’ve kept my tips fairly short.
 However, I know there are lots of other benefits out there to help you make the most of your experience.
 If you have a few banks in your area that might fit the bill, you should consider interest rates and other benefits.
 In other words, you may need to do a bank account comparison before you decide on the right bank for you.
 Notice I skipped over things like interest rates, minimum balance requirements, etc., etc. With a bank, that stuff is secondary to me.
 But don’t avoid those details!